 So is erotica porn?

-While research on the effects of erotica is lacking, anecdotal evidence suggests that erotica may have negative effects on many consumers’ lives, which is something to consider.
+Research on the effects of erotica is lacking.
+However, anecdotal evidence suggests it may negatively affect many consumers’ lives.
+This is something to consider.

 Need help?